-Possible Points Points Earned D. Project Evaluation/Performance Measure 10 The applicant described their Process Measures including data collection process, tools used to evaluate the program and timeframe for collecting data.
+Possible Points Points Earned

+D. Project Evaluation/Performance Measure 10

+The applicant described their Process Measures including data collection process, tools used to evaluate the program and timeframe for collecting data.
 (Pts 5) The applicant explains the results they plan to achieve for the participants in their program.
+(Pts 5)

-(Pts 5) E. PROJECT PERSONNEL The applicant has identified project personnel and has indicated the percentage of time devoted to the project by each staff person.
+E. PROJECT PERSONNEL

+The applicant has identified project personnel and has indicated the percentage of time devoted to the project by each staff person.
 (Pts 3) An explanation of qualifications for personnel is included.
 (Pts 3) A copy of highest diploma achieved for each project personal is included.
 (Pts 1) The organizational chart shows how project personnel fit into the overall organization.
 (Pts 2) Applicant described their agency's plan to provide civil rights laws training to staff.
 (Pts 4) The applicant described other personnel who will be involved with project, but who will not be paid from the project budget.
+(Pts 2)

-(Pts 2) 15 F. PAST ACCOMPLISHMENTS For projects previously funded by TCCY, included a list of past accomplishments that state what outcomes and outputs were achieved.
+F. PAST ACCOMPLISHMENTS

+For projects previously funded by TCCY, included a list of past accomplishments that state what outcomes and outputs were achieved.
 (Pts 4) For projects previously funded by TCCY, explain goals and objectives not met.
 If not applicable, there is a statement indicating all goals and objectives were met.
-(Pts 1) 5 3.
-If this is an application for a new project, and the applicant or implementing agency has not been previously funded by TCCY, there is a description of other projects developed by the agency, funding obtained, and outcomes achieved.
-(Pts 5) G. FUTURE FUNDING STRATEGIES Explain your strategy in detail on how the project will be funded after TCCY funding ends.
-(Pts 4) Provide the names of three possible funding organizations to be contacted this year. (i.e. fundraiser, donations, funding organization).
-(Pts 1) 5 Page total 35 Н. Special comments deduct up to 10 points I. Deduct 5 points if copies are not an exact duplicate of original J. Failed to write narrative according to outlined format.
-Grand total
+(Pts 1) OR- If this is an application for a new project, and the applicant or implementing

+agency has not been previously funded by TCCY, there is a description of other projects developed by the agency, funding obtained, and outcomes achieved.
+(Pts 5)

+G. FUTURE FUNDING STRATEGIES

+The applicant explains in detail how the project will be funded after TCCY funding ends.
+(Pts 4) The applicant provides the names of three possible future funding sources (i.e., fundraiser, donations, funding organization).
+(Pts 1) 5

+Page total 35

+H. Special comments deduct up to 10 points

+I. Deduct 5 points if copies are not an exact duplicate of original

+J. Failed to write narrative according to outlined format.
+Grand Total

+24